Open: Tuesdays, Thursdays & Saturdays

-Currently a “museum without walls,” BxCM serves almost 18,000 Bronx residents annually.
-Through innovative mobile programming, BxCM engages children and adults in the arts and sciences using its bus as a roving learning environment.
+Currently a “museum without walls,” BxCM typically serves 15,000 Bronx residents annually.
+Through innovative mobile programming, BxCM engages children and adults in the arts and sciences.
 The Museum also has temporary exhibits and ongoing after-school and summer programming throughout the borough at community-based organizations, schools, shelters, libraries, local festivals and parks.
 It is one of a few cultural institutions in the Bronx geared toward young children, especially those children and families who cannot afford ― or would not normally visit ― a museum.

 It sits at the nexus of key transportation and destination hubs: Bronx Terminal Market, Major Deegan Expressway, Mill Pond Park, Metro-North Railroad, New York City subway lines, the new Yankee Stadium and the Harlem River.
 The fabulous site also includes a café on the first floor and direct access to the river, park, and tennis courts.

 From 2013-2018, the Bronx Children’s Museum is transforming the second floor of this empty, newly renovated building, with New York City Parks and Recreation as its partner, into a place of discovery for Bronx children and their caregivers to learn together about themselves within the diversity and richness of their surroundings, the environment and the world beyond.